karmab/istio-openshift-initializer/README.md

 ## TODO

-- use configmaps to indicate image tag and so on
-- render basetemplate.yml with jinja with the data from the configmap
+- handle debug set to False from configmap
 - find out why the update of the containers and the initializers doesnt work in a single replace